Tanvirkhan65/Autocad_electrical_2/README.md

 ## class-33 ==  (Source & Destination Arrows, Fan IN Source, Fan OUT Destination)
             # source arrow & destination arrow -> wire source and destination in drwing and entire project
             # FAN IN SOURCE/FAN IN OUT CAN SHOW THE MULTIPLE BUS IN SINGLE LINE
+            # Referance only arrow for manual set referance only